If you’re thinking about building a website or blog, you should consider using one of the best CMS available in the

 First, let’s talk out-the-box design – meaning, how good the CMS looks on its default setup right after the installation.

-Both Joomla and Drupal look a bit archaic if you ask me.
+Both Joomla and Drupal look a bit archaic if you ask us.
 WordPress sports a modern and optimized design.

 Setting the default design aside, most users will want to change to a unique one.
 This is where themes/templates come into play.

 There are thousands of themes available for WordPress.
 Both free and paid ones.
 To start with, you can go to the official directory of themes at WordPress.org.
-There are around 10,000 free themes available there.
+There are more than 8,000 free themes available there.
 Then, you’ll also find thousands of other free themes throughout the web.

 Then come in paid themes.
-There are multiple quality theme houses that will sell you optimized and beautiful themes for $10-$250.
+There are multiple quality theme houses that will sell you optimized and beautiful themes starting from $2.

 Overall, you’ll certainly have no shortage of design choices with WordPress.

 The choice for both Drupal and Joomla is much smaller.
 Most importantly, there are hardly any free themes that look good.
 We’re talking in the range of hundreds compared to thousands for WordPress.

-That said, the paid themes do look good and offer a good variety of design and functionality.
+That said, the paid themes do look good and offer a good variety of designs and functionality.
 There’s just way fewer of them vs WordPress.

 5. Customization Options